Graduated Driver Licensing

 With a Level 1 License, the teen driver may only drive while accompanied by a licensed parent, legal guardian, or designated adult age 21 or older.

 Level 2 License: A teen will advance from a Level 1 License to a Level 2 License, provided all of the mandatory requirements, including a road skills test, have been met.
 Teens must complete both Segment One and Segment Two of the driver education course to qualify for a Level 2 License.
 Teens cannot have a moving violation resulting in a conviction or civil infraction determination, or been involved in an at-fault crash during the 90-day period immediately preceding application.
-The Level 2 License requires the teen to be photographed.

 - The white Michigan Department of State Segment Two Certificate of Completion.